Guide to District 7450

-Promoting literacy and education is one of Rotary International’s six areas of focus.
+Promoting literacy and education is one of Rotary International’s seven areas of focus.
 The Rotary Foundation supports education through scholarships, donations, and service projects around the world.

 Literacy Goals for All Clubs